remidinishanth/distributed_systems/kubernetes/basics.md

 PVC: A PVC is a storage request made by a user.
 It works similarly to a pod but consumes PV resources rather than node resources.

-CSI: The Container Storage Interface (CSI) is a standard interface that allows container orchestrators to expose storage systems to containers they manage.
+CSI: The Container Storage Interface (CSI) is a standard interface that allows container orchestrators to expose exposing arbitrary block and file storage systems to containers they manage.

 ### Static Provisioning and Dynamic Provisioning